 In 2009, the Duwamish Vision Plan and Map identified what the community most wanted: a ‚Äúhealthy community‚ÄĚ ‚Äď healthy river, healthy people, healthy business districts, and more.

-DRCC/TAG and partners launched the Duwamish Valley Healthy Communities Initiative in 2011 to make progress towards this goal.
+The Duwamish Valley Healthy Communities Initiative in 2011 to make progress towards this goal.
 It originally consisted of three main projects:

 - Community Action for a Renewed Environment (CARE): Over an 18 month period, the CARE project worked to identify, prioritize, and fund actions to address community health concerns.